TRANSFER PROCESSES - 2019/0

 - Diffusion through non-porous solids; membranes

 Drying of particulate solids

-- Drying rate curves
+- Drying rate curves and kinetics

 - Characterisation of wet gas streams: humidity definitions; humid heat; enthalpy; humid volume; adiabatic saturation and wet-bulb temperatures; psychrometric ratio; psychrometric charts